U.S. COVID-19 vaccination drive heads to nursing homes

 Walgreens Boots Alliance Inc and CVS Health Corp are leading a program, in partnership with the federal government, that aims to vaccinate some 7 million people in more than 70,000 long term care facilities.

 Walgreens said it will provide vaccinations this week in about 800 facilities in 12 states.
-CVS did not specify how many facilities they would visit, but said they also plan to begin administering doses in a dozen states.
+CVS did not specify how many facilities it would visit but said it also plans to begin administering doses in a dozen states.

 Some states have opted to wait for access to the Moderna shot, which is easier to transport and store, before vaccinating nursing home residents, the companies said.